 Restoring the Chess at Chesham Moor

 The Chesham Moor is common land, lying close to the River Chess, found at the heart of Chesham town.
-The Moor itself is a community area, with a children’s play park, tennis courts, community outdoor swimming pool and sports ground, as well as offering an area for local people to discover wildlife
+The Moor itself is a community area, with a children’s play park, tennis courts, community outdoor swimming pool and sports ground, as well as offering an area for local people to discover wildlife.

 The Problem